rael-code/youtube-dl/README.md

 # youtube-dl
-A Youtube video downloader 9mp4 only) with a tkinter GUI
+A Youtube video downloader for saving mp4 videos from YouTube, straight to your PC/desktop/laptop